Fall 2014 Enrollment

 2014-2015 Academic Year

 Saint Francis University has 11 residence halls including Christian Hall, which has a spectacular view of the central Pennsylvania mountains.
 Living options include traditional residential dorms, study floors, non-smoking floors, single suites, apartments, townhouses, and rooms with private bathrooms.

-Saint Francis University is located in Loretto, a quaint town in Cambria County, Pennsylvania about two hours east of Pittsburgh.
-The rural 600-acre campus is located in a scenic portion of the Allegheny Mountains centrally located between New York and Washington DC, making day trips to urban experiences possible for student.
+Saint Francis University is located in Loretto, a quaint town in Cambria County, Pennsylvania, about two hours east of Pittsburgh.
+Ebensburg, the county seat, is located 6 miles from campus.
+Altoona and Johnstown, located approximately 20 minutes from campus, offer a wide variety of shopping and dining options.
+The residential 600-acre campus is located in a scenic portion of the Allegheny Mountains centrally located between New York and Washington, D.C., making day trips to urban experiences possible for student.